thriveth/Haro11Cos/Paper/Paper.md

 thus at first glance consistent with a medium that is not completely opaque, but not with an optically thin one, and within uncertainties consistent with the optically thick.
-The stronger absorption in \ion{Si}{4} reveals a high level of ionization of the medium covering the central cluster.
+The stronger absorption in \ion{Si}{4} reveals a high level of ionization of the medium covering the background source.

 #### Figure: HisLisProf.                                     {#fig:SingleLines}